RainbowMiner/RainbowMiner/README.md

 Choose one PC to be the Server (it may be a dusty old notebook).
 No need to let it mine, just let RainbowMiner start in paused mode.
 Select all other Rigs to act as Clients.
 All pool API communication will then be managed by the server: no more being blocked by the pools due to excessive use of their API

-There is a Network setup build-in the configuration (press [C], then enter [N]) to help with the setup.
+There is a Network setup built-in the configuration (press [C], then enter [N]) to help with the setup.

 If you want it quicker, just run one of the following init scripts for very convenient pre-setup: